Yihan-Zhang-IC/Introduction/index.md

 Anticipating this **lost of stability** and its potential economic impact, I direct my research effort down the "more than Moore" way.
 The golden days, though gone, have left us a family of transistors that are amazingly compact and energy efficient for information processing.
-There potential is far beyond pushing what has been done better.
+In particular, my current research focuses on circuits operating in the nW/sub-nW range, and unleashing their great possibility to make information processing happening using novel power sources previously overlooked.
-In particular, I current research focuses on circuits operating in the nW/sub-nW range, and unleashing their great possibility to make information processing happening using ambient power sources previously overlooked.
+That is to say, I try to use my IC engineering expertise to **make the invisible useful**.
-That is to say, **making the invisible useful**.
+And I hope alongside my research path, there is an opportunity for the IC industry to establish a new way to grow stably again.

 <hr style="height:3px">